Dignity and Respect at Leicester

 - Ensure that their behaviour is not offensive, is free from harassment, bullying, abuse and discrimination.

-To ensure we live up to our pledge, we have channels for staff and students to report any unacceptable behaviours they encounter during their time with us.
+To ensure we live up to our pledge, we have channels for staff and students to seek support and disclose any unacceptable behaviours they encounter during their time with us.

-- Students can make a report or receive support via the report and support website
+- Staff and students can access support and make a disclosure via the report and support website.

 - Third Party Procedure (PDF, 468kb)